oliverhaas/openAbel/README.md

 ## Copyright and license

+Copyright &copy; 2016-2018 Oliver Sebastian Haas.

 The code **openAbel** is published under the GNU GPL version 3.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-For more information see [COPYING.md](COPYING.md).
+For more information see the GNU General Public License copy provided in this repository [LICENSE](LICENSE).
-Since I'm mostly interested in getting reasonable credit for my work, you can write me if you need some other arrangement.